DragonBoyXVI/XVI-Fast-Fall/README.md

 - Damage should be logged for player stats. (ex. player has done x damage to y enemy type in all their play history)

 Bullet System
-- Bullet manager that ticks bullet objects
+X Bullet manager that ticks bullet objects
-- Tick offsets so not every bullet is ticked per frame
-- Base bullet class to allow for diffrent bullet types, though this should mostly handle simple samey bullets.
+X Tick offsets so not every bullet is ticked per frame X Base bullet class to allow for diffrent bullet types, though this should mostly handle simple samey bullets.
 - Advanced bullets or attacks can ignore this system and be scenes.